oroinc/documentation/crm/user_guide_business_intelligence/dashboard_widgets/index.rst

     You can also perform these actions via the  |IcMore| **More Options** menu from the Dashboards list page (**Dashboards > Manage Dashboards** in the main menu).

     .. image:: /user_guide/img/widgets/dashboards_9.png
+       :alt: Perform actions by cliking the more options menu

 .. include:: /img/buttons/include_images.rst
    :start-after: begin